RTT (Round Trip Delay)¶

 In the Kadiska platform, the RTT value is provided at two different levels:

-- RTT for end-to-end communications (between a Kadiska Station and a Net-Tracer target)
+- RTT for end-to-end communications (between a Kadiska Tester and a Net-Tracer target)

-- RTT for intermediate nodes (between a Kadiska Station and an intermediate node/router in the network path)
+- RTT for intermediate nodes (between a Kadiska Tester and an intermediate node/router in the network path)